Big Amazon-leased office block in South Lake Union nets $740 million sale

-An Amazon-occupied office block sold Tuesday for $740 million to a Spanish billionaire in one of the largest commercial property sales in Seattle history.
+An Amazon-occupied office block sold Tuesday for $740 million to a Spanish billionaire in one of the largest commercial-property sales in Seattle history.

 Seattle-based developer Touchstone bought the 2.5-acre former Troy Laundry building from The Seattle Times for $18.4 million in 2011.
 Touchstone, with financing help from USAA Real Estate of San Antonio, then built two L-shaped office buildings on the block totaling 800,000 square feet between Boren and Fairview avenues, and between Thomas and Harrison streets.